odpi/egeria-docs/site/docs/user-interfaces/general/overview.md

 ![category](egeria-ui-category.png)

 Clicking this `Details` button will show the terms associated with its respective category.
-Each term in this case describes a concept or phrase used in the a data model, and its `Details` button will redirect to the same `asset details` page as from the asset catalog.
+Each term in this case describes a concept or phrase used in the data model, and its `Details` button will redirect to the same `asset details` page as from the asset catalog.

 ![terms](egeria-ui-terms.png)